Roland Frühstück: Political career

 Frühstück's political career began in 2000, when he was a part of the mayoral election in Bregenz for the ÖVP and for town council and was elected into town council.
 As a town councilor, he managed the department of real estate and sport from 2005.
 After the Vorarlberg state elections in 2009, he was a mandated substitute for then Governor Herbert Sausgruber, who was elected into the Vorarlberg Landtag.
 On 7 December 2011, he was chosen as the successor of the Vorarlberg state government, appointed Rainer Gögele, who ÖVP Vorarlberg branch selected for their party chairman in the parliament.

 Personal life

 Roland Frühstück has been married since July 8, 1988 and is the father of a son and a daughter.
 He lives with his family in Bregenz.

-His son, Lukas Frühstück, is an active handball player for Bregenz Handball.
+His son, Lukas Frühstück, is a handball player for Bregenz Handball.

 In March 2012, Roland Frühstück was arrested for driving under the influence.
 Both he and his political companions later described this as a serious mistake.